animatedmax/spring-data-geode/src/main/markdown/reference/bootstrap-annotations.md

 repository interface (for example,
 `List<Book> findByAuthor(Author author);`).

-Under the hood, Spring Data for GemFire provides an implementation of your application's repository interfaces when the Spring container is bootstrapped.
-Spring Data for GemFire even implements the query methods you define so long as you follow the [conventions](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#gemfire-repositories.executing-queries).
+Under the hood, Spring Data for VMware GemFire provides an implementation of your application's repository interfaces when the Spring container is bootstrapped.
+Spring Data for VMware GemFire even implements the query methods you define so long as you follow the [conventions](https://docs.spring.io/spring-data/geode/docs/current/reference/html/#gemfire-repositories.executing-queries).

-Now, when you defined the `Book` class, you also specified the Region in which instances of `Book` are mapped (stored) by declaring the Spring Data for GemFire mapping annotation, `@Region` on the entity's type.
+Now, when you defined the `Book` class, you also specified the Region in which instances of `Book` are mapped (stored) by declaring the Spring Data for VMware GemFire mapping annotation, `@Region` on the entity's type.
 Of course, if the entity type (`Book`, in this case) referenced in the type parameter of the repository interface (`BookRepository`, in this case) is not annotated with `@Region`, the name is derived from the simple class name of the entity type (also `Book`, in this case).

-Spring Data for GemFire uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.
+Spring Data for VMware GemFire uses the mapping context, which contains mapping metadata for all the entities defined in your application, to determine all the Regions that are needed at runtime.